Caniglia v. Strom

 In this case, police officers entered the home of Edward A. Caniglia without a warrant and conducted a search and seizure.
 Caniglia sued, alleging the officers had violated, among other things, his Fourth Amendment right to be secure in his home.
 The U.S. Court of Appeals for the First Circuit upheld the warrantless search and seizure, thus joining those courts which have extended Cady’s community caretaking exception to the home.
 Caniglia asked the Supreme Court to hear his case, and the Court agreed to do so.
 CAC filed an amicus curiae brief in support of Caniglia, urging the Supreme Court to reverse the ruling of the First Circuit.

-Second, our brief argues that the decision of the First Circuit to extend the community caretaking exception to the home cannot be squared with these core principles.
-The decision below fails to recognize the important constitutional difference between cars and homes, undervaluing the sanctity of the home reflected in the text and history of the Fourth Amendment and untethering the community caretaking exception from its justifications.
-Moreover, “community caretaking” is a broad and nebulous interest not subject to any meaningful limiting principle.
-Allowing the police to invade people’s homes on such an open-ended rationale would invite police to abuse their power in a manner that the Fourth Amendment was specifically designed to guard against.
+Second, our brief argued that the decision of the First Circuit to extend the community caretaking exception to the home cannot be squared with these core principles.
+The decision below failed to recognize the important constitutional difference between cars and homes, undervaluing the sanctity of the home reflected in the text and history of the Fourth Amendment and untethering the community caretaking exception from its justifications.
+Moreover, we argued that “community caretaking” is a broad and nebulous interest not subject to any meaningful limiting principle and that allowing the police to invade people’s homes on such an open-ended rationale would invite police to abuse their power in a manner that the Fourth Amendment was specifically designed to guard against.

 January 15, 2021